stashedUp/experiences/docs/MentorJunior.md

 ### Situation:
 - My passion has always been teaching.
 I enjoy teaching.
-- In fact, I’ve consider being a professor when I retire
+- In fact, I’ve considered being a professor when I retire
 - Before I became a team lead, I had to show my managers that I am capable of teaching, training and mentoring junior to senior level employees that joined my team.

 ### Problem: